ishangarg9/sukasa-air/README.md

 ### Reservation

-A reservation is a booking object that stores informatino like passenger name & seat number booked.
+A reservation is a booking object that stores information about a passenger and their seat reservation.
+Here are the properties of a reservation:

+- `seatNumber`: A unique number representing the seat that is reserved.
+- `passengerName`: The name of the passenger who has reserved the seat.
+- `passengerPhone`: The phone number of the passenger.
+- `passengerAge`: The age of the passenger.
+- `reservedAt`: The date and time when the reservation was made.
+- `user`: The user who made the reservation.
+This is a reference to a User document.
+- `status`: The status of the reservation.[`AVAILABLE`, `RESERVED`, `PROCESSING`].

-### user
+### User

 Contains information regarding user, email only for current requirement

+- `email`: user email

 ## API Documentation